tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 I> ### Bad Gateway Errors
 I> During deployment sometimes you might receive `HTTP 502 - Bad Gateway` errors instead of your application.
-Try reloading your application again, and then waiting a longer.
+Try reloading your application again, and then waiting a little longer.
 If the problem persists, try reloading again.
-If the problem still persists, [check out your log files](#section-deploy-logfiles) to see if any errors are occurring before contacting the PythonAnywhere support.
+If the problem persists, [check out your log files](#section-deploy-logfiles) to see if any errors are occurring before contacting the PythonAnywhere support.

 ### Setting the Secret Key
 It is wise not to commit your secret key your git repository -- and instead load the key in from a separate, uncommitted file.
 To do this, open your project's `settings.py` file and either change the secret key that you are using in production (a hacky solution), or load it from a file, as we demonstrate with the example below.